MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/performance/animation-timing-api.md

 ---
-description: Learn how to use the Animation TIming API which provides a smoother and more efficient way to create animated webpages by calling the animation frame when the system is ready to paint the frame.
+description: Learn how to use the Animation Timing API to create animated webpages.
-title: Animation Timing API
+title: Dev guide: Animation Timing API - Microsoft Edge Development
 author: erikadoyle
 ---